minio/minio/docs/bucket-notifications/README.md

 ```
 Restart Minio server to reflect config changes. ``bucketevents`` is the database table used by PostgreSQL in this example.

-If you are running [distributed Minio](https://docs.minio.io/docs/distributed-minio-quickstart-guide), modify ``~/.minio/config.json`` with these local changes on all the nodes.

 ### Step 2: Enable bucket notification using Minio client

-We will enable bucket events only when JPEG images are uploaded or deleted from ``images`` bucket on ``myminio`` server.
+We will enable bucket event notification to trigger whenever a JPEG image is uploaded or deleted from ``images`` bucket on ``myminio`` server.
 Here ARN value is ``arn:minio:sqs:us-east-1:1:postgresql``.
 To understand more about ARN please follow [AWS ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) documentation.

 ```
 mc mb myminio/images